 Legal Aid in GA

-The Indigent Project provides Legal Aid in GA to low and no-income residents who have experienced injury, loss, or damages in the following areas:
+The Indigent Project provides Legal Aid in GA to no and low-income residents who have suffered injury, loss, or damages in the following areas:

 Need help?
 Don’t face this alone—Reach out today!